 STEP REPEAT determines how often each step is played: “x2” doubles each note, there’s also “x3”, “x4” and there are some tricky mathematical formulas: N, N+1 means “note, note +1 step”.
 There’s also N, N+1, N and N,N, N+1, N. This may sound stupid on paper, but the rhythmical results are dazzling.
 It’s possible to programme unique patterns miles away from any sequence you’ve ever heard.

-Clock selection is INTernal, LFO 1, LFO 2, EXT CLOCK (analogue) or MIDI.
+Clock selection is INTernal, LFO 1, LFO 2, EXT CLOCK (analog) or MIDI.
 Not bad at all.
 Sequencer MODE is either FW (forward), BW (backward), FW/BW, PNDL (pendulum, like FW/BW, without repetition of the 1st/last step), ALTernative (another simple true-stereo pattern method, the sequencer plays row A and B in rotation), RND (random) and GATE.
 Keep in mind that each MODE can be combined with any of those STEP REPEAT functions listed above …

 I like GATE a lot.
-You hook up an analogue or digital device (MIDI or CV/gate), select sequencer mode GATE.
+You hook up an analog or digital device (MIDI or CV/gate), select sequencer mode GATE.
 And that’s it: the sequencer goes one step ahead with every note played.
 Connect any workstation and watch the A8 sequencer playing in time once you’ve started the workstation’s song.
 Or use the great Elka Synthex sequencer as a master clock.
 It works!
 Or simply “control” the A8 sequencer in real time … play any keyboard solo and the A8 sequencer operates parallel.

 Ah yes, and there’s PW (pulsewidth).
 Turning the knob far right extends the length of the note, turning far left shortens it.
 Simple and useful.

 Last, but not least there’s a whole bunch of in- and outputs.
-You can synchronize the sequencer with other analogue gear and – this is wonderful – control external monophonic synthesizers (1v/oct) with the GRP sequencer.
+You can synchronize the sequencer with other analog gear and – this is wonderful – control external monophonic synthesizers (1v/oct) with the GRP sequencer.
 Well, there is one limitation … but I’ll let you know about that later.

 Sound and performance

-The GRP A8 is the incarnation of analogue sound.
+The GRP A8 is the incarnation of analog sound.
 It’s a Minimoog, a Prophet-5 (solo voice), an Oberheim … and an ARP-2600.
 That’s all in there.
 Deep bass-lines, great brass-sounds, massive lead-lines, exotic FM-sounds, experimental stuff … what more can you wish for?
 Just check the attached soundfiles carefully.
 Remember, this is MP3 quality … imagine how stunning the original sound material is!

 Great sound quality is one aspect.
 Wonderful performance another.
 Together, they make one of the few truely electronic musical instruments on this planet.
 The A8.

-So this is the “perfect” analogue synthesizer?
+So this is the “perfect” analog synthesizer?